 In the wake of a triumphant spring that saw Silver Sharpe and Royal Show dominate the three-year-old classics, it seemed certain that particular crop as older horses would enable the T. J. Smith stable to extend its domination to the rich handicaps and weight-for-age races in the next season or two.
 Such domination would come to pass, and the horse to achieve it would be drawn from the 1970 A.J.C.
 Derby field, although at the time that race was run he wasn’t even sheltered within Tulloch Lodge.
 But I get ahead of myself.
 Glittering as the prospects seemed to be for both Silver Sharpe and Royal Show as the spring of 1970 extended into summer, the careers of both Showdown horses were to be very soon blighted by recurrent leg problems.
 Smith demanded much of his horses and some of the Showdown stock did suffer constitutional shortcomings.
 Silver Sharpe began to develop a weakness in his offside suspensory ligament as he was being prepared for an autumn campaign intended to culminate with the Sydney Cup.
 Although Smith managed to get the bay gelding to the starting gates three times, the heavy bandages sported on both forelegs betrayed the horse’s underlying weakness.

 The moment of truth came within the shadows of the Flemington winning post in the St Leger Stakes, a race for which Silver Sharpe started a 4/7 favourite.
-Seemingly with the race at his mercy inside the distance, he faltered, losing both his stride and the race to finish third in a blanket finish behind Trader and Dario.
-A series of operations were subsequently performed under the supervision of the renowned Percy Sykes, which saw the Showdown gelding absent from the racecourse for twenty months.
+Seemingly with the race at his mercy inside the distance, he faltered, losing both his stride and the race to finish third in a buffeting, blanket finish behind Trader and Dario.
+In April 1971 Silver Sharpe was operated on at the Coolamon veterinary hospital.
+Two pieces of bone were cut away from each foreleg – the shattered splint bones that had aggravated Silver Sharpe’s movements until he was nearly crippled.
+That first operation lasted ninety minutes.
+A series of lesser operations were also subsequently performed under the supervision of the renowned Percy Sykes, which saw the Showdown gelding absent from the racecourse for twenty months.
 When he did resume as a spring five-year-old, it was for one race only before the leg gave way again.
 Smith made one last attempt to train the triple Derby winner as an autumn six-year-old, and although he managed a couple of minor placings, the leg again proved troublesome after just three appearances – his last coming in the 1974 S.T.C.
 Rawson Stakes.
 And so, this gifted racehorse, who only ever won three races – all of them Derbies – in a nineteen-race career, passed from the racecourse to become a celebrity boarder at Joe Manning’s Cootamundra property, where he was treated as a much-loved family pet.
 Nor was the post-Derby story of Royal Show any more inspiring, for he too, broke down at Flemington in the autumn of his three-year-old season – when winning the Queen’s Plate.
 He then underwent an operation to have a fractured splint bone removed from his near foreleg.
-As so often happens when a racehorse favours one bad leg, a weakness develops in the other.
+As so often happens when a racehorse favours one bad leg, weakness develops in the other.
 Although Royal Show did make it back to the racecourse after a seventeen-month absence, he ran just four more times, breaking down again after finishing fourth in the 1972 V.A.T.C.
 Underwood Stakes behind Sobar.